 Radco offers an aromatic solvent (Xceltherm® FF) for synthetic fluid systems.
-For system flush of moderately sludged or viscous systems and eliminates two complete drain and fill operations.
+For system flush of moderately sludge or viscous systems of synthetic aromatic based heat transfer fluids.
 Add 80% of the system volume, operate up to a week or more and drain before refilling.
 Time saving and economic.
 Compatible with Dowtherm™ A and most other synthetic heat transfer fluids.
-It can also be used as a flush fluid between draining and refilling a thermal fluid system.

 PROCEDURE: PARTIAL FILL & DRAIN

-Based on fluid analysis, replace 20% of the system volume of heat transfer fluid with Xceltherm®
+Based on fluid analysis, replace 80% of the system volume of heat transfer fluid with Xceltherm® FF.

 System can be continuously operated as long as 2 weeks up to 650°F (345°C) for maximum cleaning performance.